betz/bona-fides/README.md

 When asked for your password, enter your mac user password and hit enter.
 It is normal that you dont see your cursor moving when typing a password.
-Follow instructions as you see them (it will ask to hit enter few times)
+Follow instructions as you see them. (it will ask to hit enter few times)

 Credits
 =======
-For the PHP part, i am using the version of http://php-osx.liip.ch Bona Fides is maintained by Tom Behets (betz) behets@gmail.com
+For the PHP part, i am using the version of http://php-osx.liip.ch Bona Fides is maintained by Tom Behets (betz)